Bernard Lesterlin: Early life

 Lesterin was born in Vienne, Isère.
 The son of a doctor, Bernard Lesterlin was noted for his student activism in Grenoble (he was the founder of student group Mouvement d'action et de recherche critique).
 He became Louis Mermaz's deputy chief of staff and then François Mitterrand's assistant.

+Career

 Civil servant

 He was Administrator Superior of Wallis and Futuna in 1985 - 1986, sub-prefect of the Arrondissement of Le Vigan (Gard) from 1986 to 1989, as well as sub-prefect in Montluçon until 2002.

 Deputy

 Lesterlin was a member of the Socialist Party for 35 years.
 He was elected deputy in the 2007 French legislative election, in Allier's 2nd constituency, beating Daniel Dugléry (UMP) in the second round with 53.39% of the vote.
 He succeeded Pierre Goldberg (PCF), who resigned on 16 March 2007.
 He was re-elected for a second term in the 2012 elections, beating Daniel Dugléry (UMP) in the second round.
 His alternate is Nicolas Brien.

 On 12 May 2016, he announced that he would leave the Socialist group in the National Assembly and go on leave from the Socialist Party.

 He did not stand for re-election at the 2017 election.